Fruity, aromatic and complex. This is one of my favourite sloe gin cocktails, made all the more appealing by its bijou serve.

 Galliano adds the wall (as in Harvey Wallbanger) and some herbal peppermint to this Slow Comfortable Screw.
 Yes, the name's corny but made with fresh orange,

-Rich thick and creamy egg yolk freshened with dry sherry, zesty lime cordial and invigorated with champagne.
+Deliciously silky smooth, indulgent, and decadent.
+Rich thick and creamy advocaat freshened with dry sherry, zesty lime cordial, and invigorated with champagne.

 Gin and mint with a splash of lime.
-If you like Mojitos and you like gin, then you'll also like this cocktail.
+If you like a Mojito and you like gin, then you'll also like the Southside.

 Classically the Stinger is shaken and served straight-up in a chilled coupe.
-However, we think it makes for a more refreshing peppermint and cognac digestif
+However, I think it makes for a more refreshing peppermint and brandy digestif

 Easy drinking, fruity and refreshing with cachaça's distinctive flavour.